Ayeshan-Oshitha/Tutorial--Udemy--NestJs/Docs/003-Validation-and-Pipes.md

 # Connecting DTO to Route Method

 `class-transformer` - transforms a DTO class into a proper class instance that we can use in our application.

+# Global Pipes and Avoiding Malicious request

+With a **Global Validation Pipe**, if a controller method has a **DTO class** associated with it, NestJS will automatically validate the incoming request.

+- `whitelist: true` – If any property does not exist in the DTO, NestJS will _automatically remove_ that property before passing the data to the controller.

+- `forbidNonWhitelisted: true` – If any property does not exist in the DTO, NestJS will _throw a validation error_ instead of silently removing it.